• Home

 Every hostess has their weaknesses and their strengths.
 My weakness is that my game plan usually falls apart somewhere between dinner and dessert and coffee.
 I make dessert ahead of time and I even have the coffee prepped, but I get lost in conversation during dinner and forget to actually make the coffee.
 Every.single.time.
 Fortunately, I have awesome friends who remind me when I forget to make the coffee and don’t mind pitching in to help get me back on track.
 I have forgotten to make the coffee so many times that one of the first things I say to my friends Marc and Colleen when they walk in the door is, “Remind me to make the coffee!”

-I was thrilled to receive a Keurig 2.0!
-The new Keurig 2.0 has the ability to brew both a single cup and a four-cup carafe of coffee.
+I was thrilled to receive a Keurig which has the ability to brew both a single cup and a four-cup carafe of coffee.
 It will allow my husband and I to make a pot of coffee to share while still allowing my kids to make an individual cup of tea or hot cocoa.

 Confession: I am really excited about the fact that I can now set up a coffee bar and put my friends in charge of making their own coffee and tea at dinner parties.
 Remembering to make the coffee is no longer my responsibility when entertaining!
 Ha!

-I asked my daughter, who is on break from college, what coffee she wanted to try first and without hesitation she said Hazelnut.
+When my daughter came home on college break, I asked her what coffee she wanted to try first and without hesitation she said Hazelnut.
 I decided to make Homemade Hazelnut Coffee Creamer to go with her coffee.
 Since I had never had hazelnut creamer before, my daughter served as my taste tester and let me know when it was perfect.
 My husband and I decided we needed to give Hazelnut Creamer a try to see what all the hoopla was about and discovered a new favorite creamer!

 Easy Homemade Hazelnut Coffee Creamer Recipe - Just 3 ingredients.